apache/drill/_docs/query-data/050-querying-hive.md

 ## Optimizing Reads of Parquet-Backed Tables

-Use the `store.hive.optimize_scan_with_native_readers` option to optimize reads of Parquet-backed external tables from Hive.
+Use the `store.hive.parquet.optimize_scan_with_native_reader` option to optimize reads of Parquet-backed external tables from Hive.
 When set to TRUE, this option uses Drill native readers instead of the Hive Serde interface, resulting in more performant queries of Parquet-backed external tables.
 (Drill 1.2 and later)

-Set the `store.hive.optimize_scan_with_native_readers` option as described in the section, ["Planning and Execution Options"]({{site.baseurl}}/docs/planning-and-execution-options/).
+Set the `store.hive.parquet.optimize_scan_with_native_reader` option as described in the section, ["Planning and Execution Options"]({{site.baseurl}}/docs/planning-and-execution-options/).